 For my business, one of my big goals is to make more than I made in a year of teaching this year.
 We both thought it would take a few years to get there if I chose to go that route, but I almost made my monthly salary in December.

-I’ve also got another website I’m working on that is product focused.
+I’ve also got another website I’m working on that is service focused.
 I’m not ready to share much more about it yet, but I am hoping to launch it by the end of March.